 “I draw and paint what is around me: landscape, garden, animals, treasured pieces of pottery...
 Through a range of media I try to shift these subjects into more imagined presences.
 My pictures are essentially about marks, colour, gaps, edges and punctuation combining to create atmosphere.

-“Many of these drawings arise from observations on the coastal edge where I live, in the wonderful end-of-year light when trees and plants display so dramatically their skeletal forms.
+“Many of these paintings arise from observations on the coastal edge where I live, in the wonderful end-of-year light when trees and plants display so dramatically their skeletal forms.
 My attention is increasingly focused on the wild margins between town and country – spaces that are rapidly disappearing.”